Is Resident Evil: Requiem Better In First or Third-Person

-Resident Evil: Requiem is just mere weeks away, with excitement ramping up for the future of the franchise, both in terms of story and the gameplay innovations it might bring, including the ability to play in first and third-person POVs.
+Resident Evil: Requiem is finally here, with excitement ramping up for the future of the franchise, both in terms of story and the gameplay innovations it might bring, including the ability to play in first and third-person POVs.

 Both POVs have been part of the franchise before, with the classic way of experiencing the games usually being from a third-person perspective.
 However, the most recent mainline entries, Resident Evil 7 and Village, switched to primarily a first-person POV, with updates to RE8 allowing players to enjoy the game in third-person.